 In constant-pH MD simulations, selected ionizable sites are allowed to spontaneously change their protonation state as a function of time in response to the environment and the imposed pH.
 This is an increasingly popular approach for directly probing different protonation states in biomolecules.
-Indeed, several methods and implementations have been reported160,167- and employed to study pH effects on molecular conformation, ligand binding,1/4,1 as well as enzymatic activity.
-In practice, how these calculations are carried out and subsequently analyzed can depend rather significantly on the specific methodology being used.
+Indeed, several methods and implementations have been reported 160,167and employed to study pH effects on molecular conformation, 173 ligand bindas well as enzymatic activity.
+176 In practice, how these calculations are carried out and subsequently analyzed can depend rather significantly on the specific methodology being used.
 The implementation in NAMD retains as many characteristics of conventional MD as possible and, with only minor additions, shares all of the same system preparation tools and output formats.
 With only a few exceptions, which will be discussed hereafter, pH-dependent mechanical observables can be estimated directly from trajectory averages.

-The method implemented in NAMD is based on a hybrid scheme, which consists of carrying out short nonequilibrium MD (neMD) switching trajectories to generate physically plausible configurations with changed protonation states that are subsequently accepted or rejected according to a Metropolis Monte Carlo (MC) criterion.
-The constant-pH neMD-MC method is essentially an elaboration of conventional MD, which is still utilized to sample new molecular configurations in an explicit solvent model (this functionality is not currently compatible with implicit solvent models).
-By using a symmetric momentum reversal prescription and a generalized Metropolis-Hastings criterion, the neMD-MC hybrid procedure rigorously captures the proper Boltzmann statistics while allowing the environment, e.g., the solvent, to relax according to its natural dynamics, i.e., the protonation states and configurations are sampled jointly.
+The method implemented in NAMD is based on a hybrid scheme, 177 which consists of carrying out short nonequilibrium MD (neMD) switching trajectories to generate physically plausible configurations with changed protonation states that are subsequently accepted or rejected according to a Metropolis Monte Carlo (MC) criterion.
+160,172 The constant-pH neMD-MC method is essentially an elaboration of conventional MD, which is still utilized to sample new molecular configurations in an explicit solvent model (this functionality is not currently compatible with implicit solvent models).
+By using a symmetric momentum reversal prescription and a generalized Metropolis-Hastings criterion, the neMD-MC hybrid procedure rigorously captures the proper Boltzmann statistics while allowing the environment, e.g., the solvent, to relax according to its natural dynamics, 179 i.e., the protonation states and configurations are sampled jointly.
 This combination builds upon the concept of "stochastic titration" and a switching protocol.
 NAMD also utilizes efficiency improvements in both the switching procedure and the way MC candidate states are selected.
-In particular, sampling can be improved by iteratively updating an estimate of the pKa of each titratable group, namely, an adjustable parameter referred to as the "inherent" $pK_a$ .
-These estimates need not be exact in practice, and a reference estimate from a single residue in solution is often suitable to guide sampling away from improbable protonation-state changes.
+134,160,1 In particular, sampling can be improved by iteratively updating an estimate of the pKa of each titratable group, namely, an adjustable parameter referred to as the "inherent" pKa.
+160,172 These estimates need not be exact in practice, and a reference estimate from a single residue in solution is often suitable to guide sampling away from improbable protonation-state changes.

 The constant-pH MD analog of atomic coordinates is the protonation site "occupation vector," a sequence of ones and zeros indicating which protons are physically coupled to the system and which are simply modeled as dummy atoms.
 Usage of dummy atoms is a purely bookkeeping measure and does not impact the thermodynamics of the molecular objects at play in any way.
 By adding extra placeholder atoms, constant-pH MD trajectories can be easily visualized and analyzed with the myriad tools available for fixed particle count simulations, chief among which is VMD.
+The only caveat to this process is that the occupation vector must

 FIG. 17.
-Sample titration curves computed from a constant-pH MD trajectory of the BBL miniprotein reveal a range of protonation states over a modest pH range.
+Sample titration curves computed from a constant-pH MD trajectory of the BBL miniprotein 181,182 reveal a range of protonation states over a modest pH range.
 Solid lines represent fits to a Hill curve, from which pKa values and Hill coefficients, n, are derived.
 The present results were obtained using the CHARMM36 force field and standard settings (e.g., rigid bonds with hydrogen, PME).
 An MC step was performed every ps, and a uniform switch time of 15 ps was used for each move (particular residues requiring longer/shorter times can also be specified).
-About 20 000 moves were attempted at seven pH values, leading to an aggregate of about $2 \,\mu s$ of MD.
+About 20 000 moves were attempted at seven pH values, leading to an aggregate of about $2 \mu s$ of MD.